aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/supported-platforms/_index.md

-﻿---
+---
 title: Supported Platforms
-description: Aspose.Words for Java can be used by any Java application on any platform supported by Java.
+description: "Aspose.Words for Java can be used by any Java application on any platform supported by Java."
 type: docs
 weight: 5
 url: /java/supported-platforms/